Fragmented eigenstate thermalization versus robust integrability in long-range models: Degenerate perturbation theory: Why a certain class gives chaos while others retain integrability?

 \subsection{Class (i): Non-extensive}

 For this class, we consider perturbations---either one-body or two-body---whose spatial support remains fixed as the system size increases.\\

-\underline{One-body perturbations.} We introduce a single-site impurity at a bulk site, either in the longitudinal or transverse direction.
-For a \textit{longitudinal impurity}, the perturbation takes the form \( \delta \hat{\sigma}^x_{L/2} \).
-In this case, we find that all first-order corrections vanish, i.e., \( \lambda_{n_0}^i = 0 \) for all \( i \), indicating that the degeneracy of the unperturbed band remains completely intact.
-In contrast, a \textit{transverse impurity}, given by \( \delta \hat{\sigma}^z_{L/2} \), lifts the degeneracy: all eigenvalues \( \lambda_i \) become nonzero.
-However, the spectrum of the perturbation matrix \( \langle m_0 | \hat{V} | n_0 \rangle \) exhibits internal degeneracies, leading to a splitting of the original degenerate band into several subbands, each with its own residual degeneracy.
+{\bf One-body perturbations.} We introduce a single-site impurity at a bulk site, either in the longitudinal or transverse direction.
+For a longitudinal impurity, the perturbation takes the form $ \delta \hat{\sigma}^x_{L/2} $.
+In this case, we find that all first-order corrections vanish, i.e., $ \lambda_{n_0}^i = 0 $ for all $ i $, indicating that the degeneracy of the unperturbed band remains intact.
+In contrast, a transverse impurity, given by $ \delta \hat{\sigma}^z_{L/2} $, leads to nonzero values of $ \lambda^i_{n_0} $.
+However, the spectrum of the perturbation matrix $ \langle m_0 | \hat{V} | n_0 \rangle $ exhibits internal degeneracies, leading to a splitting of the original degenerate band into several subbands, each with its own residual degeneracy.

-Although perturbation theory is strictly valid only in the \( \delta \ll 1 \) regime, we observe that this qualitative structure persists even for larger values of \( \delta \).
+Although perturbation theory is strictly valid only for $ \delta \ll 1 $, we observe that this qualitative structure persists even for larger values of $ \delta $.
 These results explain the persistence of integrability in the presence of such local perturbations.
-We also note that in the other integrable limit \( \alpha \to \infty \), a longitudinal impurity of the same kind would instead induce chaos, in stark contrast to the behavior observed here.\\
+We also note that in the other integrable limit $ \alpha \to \infty $, a longitudinal impurity of the same kind would instead induce chaos, in stark contrast to the behavior observed here.\\

-\underline{Two-body perturbations.} In the bulk, we consider a single two-body interaction term, either in the longitudinal or transverse direction, given respectively by \( \hat{\sigma}^x_{L/2-1} \hat{\sigma}^x_{L/2} \) or \( \hat{\sigma}^z_{L/2-1} \hat{\sigma}^z_{L/2} \).
-Similar to the one-body case, the eigenvalues \( \{ \lambda_{n_0}^i \} \) of the perturbation matrix \( \langle m_0 | \hat{V} | n_0 \rangle \) exhibit degeneracies, indicating that a single band splits into multiple subbands, each retaining some degeneracy.
+{\bf Two-body perturbations.} In the bulk, we consider a single two-body interaction term, either in the longitudinal or transverse direction, given respectively by $ \hat{\sigma}^x_{L/2-1} \hat{\sigma}^x_{L/2} $ or $ \hat{\sigma}^z_{L/2-1} \hat{\sigma}^z_{L/2} $.
+Similar to the one-body case, the eigenvalues $ \{ \lambda_{n_0}^i \} $ of the perturbation matrix $ \langle m_0 | \hat{V} | n_0 \rangle $ exhibit degeneracies, indicating that a single band splits into multiple subbands, each retaining some degree of degeneracy.
 This spectral structure reflects the persistence of integrability despite the perturbation.
-We also note that the choice of the specific pair \((L/2-1, L/2)\) is not essential; any arbitrary pair in the bulk produces qualitatively similar results.
+We also note that the choice of the specific pair $(L/2-1, L/2)$ is not essential; any arbitrary pair in the bulk produces qualitatively similar results.